Vol 1, No 1 (2012)

 A response study and the effects of different parameters (pH, temperature and enzyme dose) on kinetics of isolated soy protein hydrolysis by a trypsin-like endopeptidase (TL1) were conducted.
 Degree of hydrolysis (%DH) data varied at different times under different hydrolysis conditions.
 Fitting the kinetics data to Michaelis-Menten kinetics model did not result in reasonable kinetic parameters, which implied that Michaelis-Menten kinetics was invalid for such a hydrolysis process.
 A kinetics model proposed by (Gonzalez-Tello, Camacho, Jurado, Paez, & Guadix, 1994) was found to fit the kinetics curve well and resulted in acceptable model parameters.
 A simple simulation example was performed to demonstrate the concept of how the kinetics equation could be applied in process engineering.

-Zebin Wang, Jason Lombardi, Jessica Shaffer, Ted Wong
+zebin wang, Jason Lombardi, Jessica Shaffer, Ted Wong

 18.04.2012.